abberkley/DryGoods-Site/README.md

 # Drygoods redesign concept

-Made with html and sass.
+Made with html and refactored css with sass